Radio Tay

+Greenside Scalp transmitting station.
+This formerly transmitted Radio Tay, Tay AM and Tay 2 on 1161 kHz MW until AM transmissions ceased in late 2023.

 Radio Tay is a group of two Independent Local Radio stations serving Tayside and northeast Fife in Scotland.

+Formerly a station in its own right, in 1995 the original Radio Tay was split into Tay FM and Tay AM (the latter known today as Greatest Hits Radio Tayside & Fife).

 Radio Tay is owned and operated by Bauer Radio and forms part of Bauer's Hits Radio and Greatest Hits Radio network of radio stations.
 Radio Tay was formerly based at 6 North Isla Street in Dundee, however due to the station vacating the premises, now their only dedicated local show for the Tayside area (weekday breakfast) is broadcast from Radio Forth's studio in Edinburgh.

+History

+Early years as Radio Tay

 Tayside Sound Limited was incorporated on 27 April 1979 to set up a radio station in accordance with the then regulatory body, the Independent Broadcasting Authority.

 Radio Tay commenced broadcasting on Friday 17 October 1980 from the Taybridge TV transmitter site at the southern end of the Tay Road Bridge on 95.8 MHz FM and an AM transmitter on 1161 kHz at Greenside Scalp close to the Taybridge site but located lower down, at the shoreline of the River Tay.
 Relay transmitters in Perth opened on 14 November 1980 – FM on 96.4 MHz from the existing Perth TV transmitter on Craigie Hill on the SE edge of the city and a new AM transmitter on 1584 kHz at Friarton Road, also on the southern perimeter.

 The Taybridge FM transmitter changed frequency to 102.8 MHz as part of a European agreement to reallocate FM frequencies.
 The 95.8 MHz having been allocated to BBC Radio 4 in Scotland.